andreszlima/transit-efficiency-analysis/README.md

 Historical data, which is stored in `gtfs_data` table, provides general information about transit agencies, routes, stops, and scheduled service.
 Real-time data, on the other hand, is stored in `trip_updates` table and provides live updates about the actual position of buses and their predicted arrival times.
 By comparing scheduled and actual arrival times, we aim to analyze the timeliness and efficiency of Sudbury's bus service.

+It is also being used OpenWeatherMap for precise weather data, to analyse the impact of weather on the bus service.

 ## Tools and Technologies
 * Python for data gathering, data cleaning, and analysis.
 Key libraries used include Pandas for data manipulation, requests for data downloading, and SQLAlchemy for database connection.
 * PostgreSQL for data storage and management.
 Database queries are written in SQL for extracting insights from the data.